 Download Comparison Table

-If you’d like to receive a PDF copy of a table comparing all the keto shakes I mentioned in this review, you can request a download link by submitting your email address using the form below.
+If you’d like to receive a PDF copy of a table comparing all the keto shakes I mentioned in this review, you can download it here.

 Where to Buy Keto Shakes

 The most convenient way to buy keto shakes and meal replacement drinks is online.
 If you want to leverage any of my discount codes, you usually have to purchase the products directly from the manufacturer’s online store.
 However, some of the brands I mentioned above also sell their shakes on Amazon.
 Others sell exclusively on Amazon*.

 Brick and mortar options include Walmart, Whole Foods, Costco, Target and Publix, to name a few.

 Walmart sells numerous keto shakes online and in its stores.
 However, I haven’t tried any of them and can only judge by the label of these products.

 - Keto Science – Ketogenic Meal Shake: Low-calorie shake but clean ingredients.

 - SlimFast – Keto Meal Shake: Highly-processed junk food.

 - ZonePerfect – Keto Shake: Low-quality protein and canola oil.